HTTP-APIs/http-apis.github.io/Starting-Material.md

 ## Contributing to code
 * Before opening a PR be sure that all the tests pass successfully.
 If any is failing for non-related reasons, annotate the test failure in the PR comment.
 * Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.
+* Everything should work and be tested for Python 3.5.2 and above.